hoducninh/rainbow-challenge/README.md

 2. We might change the approach for modeling process after the steps of exploratory data analysis.

-From this,the next steps is what we can adopt to imporove the modeling process and business actions.
+From this,the next steps is what we can adopt to improve the modeling process and business actions.

 ## Next Steps